brenns10/caseid/README.md

 University students, faculty, and staff.
 It interfaces with a few CWRU resources that can provide different information depending on your needs.

+**WARNING:** This library is, like, rough.
+It doesn't really do any input checks, and it doesn't really do any post-processing of output.
+I'm thinking of adding such features, (so that all search results have similar formats).
+But right now, don't expect that the return values of these functions will act the same forever.

 caseid.directory
 ----------------